pingcap/blog/tidb-in-iqiyi.md

 The most attractive features of TiDB are horizontal scalability and high availability.
 The data that a standalone database can hold is limited.
 If the policy of MySQL sharding + proxy is applied, the maintenance cost will go up whether the proxy is on the client or the server.

-What’s worse, the query efficiency fails to meet the performance demands in many scenarios.
+What's worse, the query efficiency fails to meet the performance demands in many scenarios.
 In addition, the proxy does not support transactions well and cannot guarantee data consistency.

 TiDB is a perfect alternative for MySQL sharding + proxy solutions.
 With highly available service and data and horizontal scalability, TiDB effectively solves many problems triggered by a huge surge in the amount of data.
 The more data there is, the more TiDB outperforms MySQL.

 ## Conclusion

 As our business grew exponentially, we were overwhelmed trying to handle the mounting data.
-After a careful and rigorous evaluation of TiDB, we found it to be a powerful database that’s growing in mindshare.
+After a careful and rigorous evaluation of TiDB, we found it to be a powerful database that's growing in mindshare.
 We have now deployed TiDB in our production environment.
 Thanks to the horizontal scalability and high availability of TiDB, we no longer worry about data volume and can bring high-quality entertainment services to our users with more confidence than before.

 In addition to its use in the applications mentioned above, TiDB is also being evaluated or tested in other applications at iQiyi.
 In some use cases, TiDB needs to handle a mixed scenario of OLTP and OLAP, and that is a good opportunity to put TiSpark to work.
-One area of development we’re interested in is getting TiDB Binlog, TiDB’s data synchronizing tool, to synchronize with [Kudu](https://en.wikipedia.org/wiki/Kudu) and [HBase](https://en.wikipedia.org/wiki/Apache_HBase) in addition to MySQL.
+One area of development we're interested in is getting TiDB Binlog, TiDB's data synchronizing tool, to synchronize with [Kudu](https://en.wikipedia.org/wiki/Kudu) and [HBase](https://en.wikipedia.org/wiki/Apache_HBase) in addition to MySQL.
 To that end, we plan to invest more in TiDB and send some pull requests to [the TiDB community](https://github.com/pingcap/tidb).
 We believe that with its powerful technology and the professional and highly-motivated team behind it, TiDB will be embraced by companies in more and more industries in the future.